muhammad0bi/Technion_E.E_LAB_1A/README.md

 # Space Invaders Game

 This project is a hardware implementation of the classic Space Invaders game using SystemVerilog and the Quartus development environment.
-The game runs on an FPGA, with user inputs provided through physical buttons or switches connected to the FPGA.
+The game runs on an FPGA, with user inputs provided through physical buttons, Keyboard or switches connected to the FPGA.

 Tools and Technologies Used
 - Quartus for FPGA development.